pranjaldighikar/my-first-project/README.md

-# 🚀 My Web Development Project
+# 🚀 To-Do List Web App

 ## 📌 About the Project
-This is a simple and responsive web application built using **HTML, CSS, and JavaScript**.
+This is a simple and responsive to-do list web application built using **HTML, CSS, and JavaScript**.
 The project focuses on improving front-end development skills and creating interactive user experiences.

 ---